corporatelady500/Intro-To-Programming/Week 2 Part 1.md

 If you want a more in depth look at numbers and the limitations that there are with numbers in python compared to other langauges keep reading in this chapter pages 71-75.

 # Assignment #

-The second part of your assignment is to do the worksheet found in Google Collaborative.
+Your assignment is to do the worksheet found in Google Collaborative.
 Here is the link.
 Create a copy of it and answer all of the questions. https://colab.research.google.com/drive/1GJav4tyz2xjzpDbMvwchmiihrzOYgHHn

-## Recap ##

-TLDR of the lesson